CodesOfScappy/SlotMachine/README.md

 1. Clone the repository: `git clone https://github.com/your-username/your-repository.git`
 2. Navigate to the project directory: `cd your-repository`
-3. Compile the Java source file: `javac de/calculator/gui/PlotPriceCalculatorSwing.java`
+3. Compile the Java source file: `javac de/bandit/gui/OneArmedBanditSwing.java`
-4. Run the compiled class: `java de.calculator.gui.PlotPriceCalculatorSwing`
+4. Run the compiled class: `java de.bandit.gui.OneArmedBanditSwing`

-The application's GUI will appear, allowing you to enter the length, width, and price per square meter of the plot.
-After clicking the "Berechnen" (Calculate) button, the calculated plot price, total price including commission, and total price including commission and VAT will be displayed.
+The one-armed bandit game's graphical user interface will appear, allowing you to click the "DREHEN" (SPIN) button and try to win money.

 ## Components

 The application includes the following components:

-- `JTextField` components for length, width, and price per square meter
+- `JPanel` layout panels for arranging components
+- `JLabel` components for displaying current balance, bet amount, number of spins, winnings, and total winnings
-- `JButton` to perform the calculation
+- `JButton` for spinning the one-armed bandit
-- `JLabel` components to display the calculated plot price, total price with commission, and total price with commission and VAT
+- Methods to handle button clicks, generate random integers, and display results

 ## Author

-This application was written by David Maurin.
+This application was written by [Author Name].

 ## Version